11Firefox11/sunrise-pialarm/README.md

 # Documentation
 ## Python related
-It works with Python 3, install the dependencies from the `requirements.txt`.
+It works with Python 3 (tested with Python 3.10), install the dependencies from the `requirements.txt`.

 ## Configuration
 ### Environment variables